transcom/milmove_load_testing/README.md

 contains the requirements to lint and format our code if you wish to contribute.
 They are not functional requirements to run the code.

-Once you are done with your virtual environment, you will want to remove all generated files.
+Once you are done with your virtual environment, you may want to remove all environment files.
 To do this, run:

 ```sh
 make teardown